updated September 4, 2014

 Fredericks, Mariah.
 Season of the Witch.
 Random House/Schwartz and Wade.
 2013.
 256 p.
 ISBN: 978-0-449-81277-8.
 Tired of being bullied, Toni turns to a new friend and the possibility of revenge using hexes, spells, and other psychic abilities – witchcraft, in short.

 Giles, Gail.
 Girls Like Us.
-Candlewick Press.
+Candlewick.
 2014.
-224 p.
+210p.
 ISBN: 978-0-7636-6267-7.
-Special ed graduates Quincy and Biddy move in together and discover an unlikely friendship as they navigate the challenges and often cruel complexities of living in the real world.
+Special ed. grads Quincy and Biddy move in together and forge an unlikely friendship as they attempt to navigate the challenges of living in the real world.

 Giles, Lamar.
 Fake ID.
 HarperCollins/Amistad.
 2014.
 303 p.
 ISBN: 978-0-06-212184-4.
 Nick Pearson is hiding in plain sight.
 The thing is, “Nick Pearson” isn’t his real name.
 When his friend Eli is murdered, Nick must choose between helping solve the murder of keeping a low profile.